 Professional Ethics and Academic Integrity

 Engineers, as professionals in a responsible and collaborative field, choose to follow an agreed-upon code of ethics.
-Examples of such codes can be found at IEEE and ACM.
 Many engineers work on projects which affect the safety and security of everyday citizens.
 Just as your professional capabilities in problem solving, analysis, collaboration, and communication start with your training in college, so does your knowledge of and commitment to professional ethics.
 As Aristotle said, "We are what we repeatedly do.
 Excellence, then, is not an act, but a habit."
 We encourage you to remember and practice your ethical responsibilities for every class, every assignment, every group project, and every test.

 In the event a student is found in violation of the UCSC Academic Integrity policy, he or she may face both academic sanctions imposed by the instructor of the course and disciplinary sanctions imposed either by the provost of his or her college or by the Academic Tribunal convened to hear the case.
 Violations of the Academic Integrity policy can result in expulsion from the university and a permanent notation on the student's transcript.